 - Oozing sap

-If you see these or any other indications of poor health, take steps to remedy the problem (if possible) as soon as you can.
+If you see these or any other indications of poor health, take steps to remedy the problem as soon as possible.
 You can contact your local extension office if you need help in diagnosing what is wrong.